Accessing Files and Directories

 - The

-flag).
+lnutility is used to create hard links and (with the-soption) soft links, also known as symbolic links or symlinks( with the-sflag).
 These two kinds of links are very useful in UNIX-based operating systems. - A link connects two files.
 In a hardlink, a “clone” is made in the sense that if the original is deleted, the copy still exists and has the content.
 Also modifying one, modifies the other.
 In soft links, is just a pointer.

 - Adding the

-allows to inspect the unique number for each file in the filesystem (inode number) - Unlike hard links, soft links can point to objects even on different filesystems, partitions, and/or disks and other media, which may or may not be currently available or even exist.
+-i(and the-l) flag inlsallows to inspect the unique number for each file in the filesystem (inode number) - Unlike hard links, soft links can point to objects even on different filesystems, partitions, and/or disks and other media, which may or may not be currently available or even exist.